stafiprotocol/developer/docs/developethlsd/enjecter.md

 Ejector service plays an important role in ETH LSD stack.
 Every validator should run an ejector service to properly handle the validator exiting process, as users are free to `unstake` and `withdraw`.

-‼️**When use our SSV client service to run validators, you don't need to run the ejector service, cause it is embedded in the SSV client service.**
+⚠️When use our SSV client service to run validators, you don't need to run an ejector service explicitly, cause it is embedded in the SSV client service.

 | config | description | example value |
 | --- | --- | --- |